 What to do when a patient has died

-- Assess patient and confirm death, clearly documenting in the notes (see our guide here)
+Assess the patient and confirmthedeath, clearly documenting this in the notes (see our guide).

-- Discuss the death with the consultant in charge of the patient’s care (or a senior registrar) – this will help to clarify the cause to be written on the certificate.
+Discuss the death with the consultant in charge of the patient’s care – this will help to clarify the cause to be written on the certificate.

-- Liaise with bereavement office to organise an appropriate time to attend with the patient’s medical notes to complete the death certificate and any other paperwork.
+Liaise with the bereavementoffice to organise an appropriate time to attend with the patient’s medical notes to complete the death certificate and other paperwork.

-- Perform a full external examination of the patient’sbody in the mortuary (ensure no implantable devices present, check for bruising/pressure sores/any suspicious findings).
+Perform a fullexternalexamination of the patient’sbody in the mortuary to ensure no implantable devices are present.